 We understand our project as queer in our effort to move towards a more just, inclusive and accessible world in which all people are able to live out their most fully human lives by allowing the insights of those on the margins to be brought to bear on the world.

 Queerness is about thinking, living, and learning in radical ways.
-It is about challenging society’s norms related to gender and sexuality, as well as more broadly challenging the silences and injustices around us, while creating subversive, brave, joyful culture that celebrates who we are.
+It is about challenging society’s norms not only related to gender and sexuality, but also more broadly challenging the silences and injustices around us, while creating subversive, brave, joyful culture that celebrates who we are.
 Like Jewish insight, queer insight is drawn from the experience of being on the margins and the wisdom gained from it.
 We believe that in their creativity, resilience, and radicalism, the Rabbis of the Talmud were queer.
 The innovators of the Jewish future will be queer.
 To be deeply Jewish is to be queer.

 There are folks in our batei midrash with many different identities, and we are committed to making sure that everyone feels comfortable bringing their most dazzling, embodied, fabulous queer selves into the room.
 We invite you to bring the full range of your experiences and identities to the learning, something queer folks are rarely invited to do in Jewish community.
 We also welcome allies, and are grateful for their self-awareness and humility while engaging with queer culture and participating in queer-normative space.
 We ask that you: